 It is illegal to drive a car in Virginia without at least the minimum amount of liability coverage required by law:

-Bodily Injury: $25,000 per person and $50,000 per accident
+- Bodily injury: $30,000 per person and $60,000 per accident

-Property Damage: $20,000 per accident
+- Property damage: $20,000 per accident

-Uninsured Motorist Bodily Injury: $25,000 per person and $50,000 per accident
+- Uninsured motorist bodily injury: $30,000 per person and $60,000 per accident

-Uninsured Motorist Property Damage: $20,000 per accident with a $200 deductible for hit-and-run accidents
+- Uninsured motorist property damage: $20,000 per accident with a $200 deductible for hit-and-run accidents

-You should keep your VA car insurance card in your car at all times – you may need it if you are stopped by a police officer.
+You should keep your VA car insurance card in your car at all times.
+You may need it if you are stopped by a police officer.

 Virginia Teen Driver Restrictions

 Is your teen ready to get behind the wheel?
-There are restrictions you and your teen need to know about while driving in Virginia.
+Aside from being fully insured, there are restrictions you and your teen need to know about while driving in Virginia.
 Drivers may get a learner's permit when they reach 15 years and 6 months of age, and must be accompanied by a guardian or close relative who is 21 years of age or older, has a valid driver's license, and is seated in the front passenger seat.
 Drivers between age 16 years, 3 months and age 18 who have held a permit for nine months are allowed to drive without a licensed driver beside them.
 Drivers age 19 or older who have never held a driver's license in any state must hold a learner's permit for at least 30 days or show completion of a state-approved driver education program.